MaterializeInc/materialize/doc/user/content/sql/drop-index.md

 ### Primary indexes

-By default, materialized views only have one index, which we call the "primary index," and stores the result set of the materialized view's embedded `SELECT` statement.
+By default, materialized views only have one index, called the "primary index," which stores the result set of the materialized view's embedded `SELECT` statement.
 You can identify the primary index by its name, which follows the format `<view name>_primary_idx`.